“Sometimes the best way to find out what you’re supposed to do is by doing the thing you’re not supposed to do.”

 I actually love this quote.
 Again with all the spontaneity.
 This book feels so liberating.
 And for once, I felt as if I could let destiny take over of the whole journey.
 I know, that sounds so cheesy (and maybe crazy) but hey, it’s what books do to us, right?

-I refused to get annoyed at Ally for expecting something more from someone she just met.
-I can’t exactly blame her for feeling that way.
+I could get annoyed at Ally for expecting something more from someone she just met but I refused to.
+I cannot exactly blame her for feeling that way.
 She just shared something special with someone, There was a bond, an intimacy between them.
-It’s like, she finally has found someone who could truly show her how to appreciate life then she got overwhelmed.
+It’s like, she finally have found someone who could truly show her how to appreciate life then she got overwhelmed.

 For a moment I learned how to hate Willem.
 Why?
 Obviously, she left girl he just slept with in a foreign place.
-Aly was lost and she put her trust on him.
+Aly was lost.
+She put her trust to him.
 Again, I don’t wanna blame her.

 But I’ll be a spoiler now.
 You may wanna read Just One Night to restore your faith and love to Willem.
-It would finally make sense now.
+It would finally makes sense now.
 The ending, I mean.